 Many international students have family members that accompany them to Canada.
-This webinar will focus on the immigration processes required for international students’ spouses and common-law partners, in particular.
+This webinar will focus on the immigration processes required for international students’ children in particular.
 Through a review of IRCC policies and recent updates, standard application procedures, and common scenarios faced by international student advisors, the presenters will discuss challenges associated with these application types and how advisors can help applicants navigate them.

 Upon completion of this webinar, participants should be able to: